kanyesthaker/qgqa-flashcards/README.md

 ## Install the Extension

+If you'd just like to use Ferret, [install on the Chrome webstore here](https://chrome.google.com/webstore/detail/ferret/mjnmolplinickaigofdpejfgfoehnlbh/).
+If you'd like to contribute or explore the codebase, read on.

 To install Ferret, you'll need to have Node.js and npm installed.
 To check if you have npm, type `npm -v` into your terminal (it should print out a version number).
 If this doesn't work, use `brew install node` and it should install the required tools.

 1. Clone this repo using `git clone git@github.com:kanyesthaker/qgqa-flashcards.git`